Kteezy7/CodeWars/README.md

 # CodeWars
 Codewars kata solutions

-The code for my Codewars solutions.
+The code for Codewars kata.
 Do not copy code from here or anywhere else unless you are committed to learn how the code works.